Peter R. Neumann: Career

-Neumann was director at the Centre for Defence Studies at King's College London from 2005-7 and was then appointed as Director of The International Centre for the Study of Radicalisation and Political Violence (ICSR); a terrorism research institute based at King's College London.
-The Centre has been at the forefront of influential new approaches to the study of terrorism, notably radicalisation and recruitment online.
-Their report, Caliphate in Decline, accounted for ISIS income and challenged the traditional 'countering terrorist finance' framework as being less relevant for a group like ISIS that - at the time - controlled large areas of land.
+Neumann was director at the Centre for Defence Studies at King's College London from 2005-2007 and was then Director of The International Centre for the Study of Radicalisation and Political Violence (ICSR); a terrorism research institute based at King's College London.

 Political activities

 Ahead of the North Rhine-Westphalia state elections in 2017, Neumann served as adviser to Christian Democratic Union of Germany (CDU) candidate Armin Laschet.

-In October 2019, Neumann was criticised for spreading a false story about Michael Gove comparing the European Union to the USSR to a German audience amidst widespread heckling.
+In October 2019, Neumann was present for a speech Michael Gove made at the German embassy in London on German Unity Day, and summarised part of the speech on social media.
+The content of the summary was disputed by Gove, who requested that he "reflect the whole speech in context".
+Neumann described a negative reaction to parts of the speech from the audience, who he said "clearly felt that a comparison was made" between the reunification of Germany and Brexit.

 Ahead of the 2021 elections, CDU chairman Armin Laschet included Neumann in his eight-member shadow cabinet for the Christian Democrats’ campaign.